-As of version 4.0.0 the default method for calculating the p-value has changed.
-To get exactly the same results as in earlier versions, add the option method = "gamma" to the globaltest function.
+As of version 4.0.0 the method for calculating the asymptotic p-value has much improved.
+To use gamma approximation results of earlier versions (and of the Bioinformatics paper add the option method = "gamma" to the globaltest function (only for compatibility).
 See section 3.4 for more details.